-Salaries are assumed to increase from 2020 levels as follows:
+Salaries are assumed to increase from 2021 levels as follows:

 - i.
-General 3.0% per year.
-This rate is based on an allowance for market implied inflation at December 31, 2020 of 2.0% per year plus real salary increases of 1.0% per year which is consistent with historical increases in the Canadian economy. - ii.
+General 4.5% per year for two years, 3.0% per year thereafter.
+This rate is based on an allowance for market implied inflation at December 31, 2021 of 3.5% per year for two years, 2.0% per year thereafter plus real salary increases of 1.0% per year which is consistent with historical increases in the Canadian economy. - ii.
 Promotional & Merit Academic and non-union members we have used a promotional and merit scale, extracts of which are shown below: